tokalak/blog/_posts/2024-10-23-docker-hardening.md

 It's also possible to create a new secure docker base image, push it to a repository and base all your docker images on that secure base image.
 That base image should also be scanned.

-Some vulnerabilities could require a different set of actions like tweaking some configurations etc. You should check the referenced CVE page for details.
+Some vulnerabilities could require a different set of actions like tweaking some configurations etc. You should check the referenced CVE links for details.
 The issues we talked so far are dealing with vulnerabilities in the base image.
 New issues could be introduced by downloading binaries in the `Dockerfile` or used libraries in the source code.
 There are tools to help with this issues.